 You may also want to check the comments part in this publication, as there are some additional ideas and technical solutions mentioned by Scott’s readers.

 The blog post actually features tools that may help us find any email address.
-Reyndert provides also a short description for each tool, so this may actually help you while researching available solutions.
+Churick provides also a short description of how to do the research yourself.

 by Brian Lang

 And last but not least, there’s the 60+ list of tools and tips by Brian Lang.
 I think it’s been the most comprehensive list of solutions to find your prospects’ emails so far.
 Brian organized his list into 8 sections – which helps a lot if you’re looking for a specific type of solution for your business needs.